airbnb/DeepLinkDispatch/README.md

 [![Build Status](https://travis-ci.org/airbnb/DeepLinkDispatch.svg)](https://travis-ci.org/airbnb/DeepLinkDispatch)

-DeepLinkDispatch provides a declarative, annotation-based API to declare application deep links.
+DeepLinkDispatch provides a declarative, annotation-based API to define application deep links.

 You can register an `Activity` to handle specific deep links by annotating it with `@DeepLink` and a URI.
 DeepLinkDispatch will parse the URI and dispatch the deep link to the appropriate `Activity`, along